Silberengel/Nostrbots/README.md

 php -r "require 'src/bootstrap.php'; $rm = new Nostrbots\Utils\RelayManager(); var_dump($rm->testRelay('wss://thecitadel.nostr1.com'));"
 ```

-## Migration from v1

-The v2 architecture is completely rewritten.
-To migrate:

-1. Update your bot configurations to the new YAML format
-2. Move content to separate files (recommended)
-3. Update your command-line calls to use `nostrbots.php`
-4. Regenerate keys using the new key generator if needed

-## Contributing

-Contributions are welcome!
-Please:

-1. Follow PSR-4 autoloading standards
-2. Add tests for new event kinds
-3. Update documentation
-4. Ensure backward compatibility where possible

 ## License

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for details.